 Call Your Bank

-Tell the representative that you plan to use your debit card abroad and ask if your Personal Information Number (PIN) will work overseas—four-digit PINs work in most countries.
+Tell the representative that you plan to use your debit card abroad and ask if your Personal Information Number (PIN) will work overseas.
+Four-digit PINs work in most countries.

 Make a Backup Plan and Know Your Balance

-Bring along a credit card or some travelers' checks in case your ATM card is stolen or fails to work.
+Bring along a credit card or some traveler's checks in case your ATM card is stolen or fails to work.

-If possible, leave a list of telephone numbers and credit and debit card numbers with a family member or trusted friend.
+Leave a list of telephone numbers and credit and debit card numbers with a family member or trusted friend.
 This person can help you make telephone calls quickly if you misplace your card.

+Make sure you have enough money in your account to cover your trip expenses, and then some.
 Running out of cash overseas is every traveler’s nightmare.
-Additionally, since many ATMs have daily withdrawal limits which may or may not match those imposed by your financial institution, you should ask your bank about its limits and plan ahead in case you encounter lower limits on your trip.
+Since many overseas ATMs have daily withdrawal limits which may not match those imposed by your financial institution, you should plan ahead in case you encounter lower withdrawal limits on your trip.

 Stay Safe When Withdrawing Cash

-Avoid using ATMs at night if possible, especially if you are alone, and watch someone else use the ATM successfully before you insert your card.
+Avoid using ATMs at night, if possible, especially if you are alone, and watch someone else use the ATM successfully before you insert your card.
 Criminals can insert a plastic sleeve into an ATM’s card slot, capture your card, and watch you type in your PIN.
 When your card gets stuck, they can retrieve it and withdraw cash using your PIN.
 If you see another customer withdraw cash from an ATM, that machine is probably safe to use.

 After you return home, carefully examine your bank statements and continue to do so for several months.
 Identity theft is a fact of life, and it is not confined to your home country.
-If you notice any unusual charges on your statement, inform your financial institution right away so they can resolve the issue before someone overseas burns through your hard-earned cash.
+If you notice any unusual charges on your statement, tell your financial institution right away so they can resolve the issue before someone overseas burns through your hard-earned cash.